Data Scientist: M.S. in Health Informatics graduate leverages degree into various healthcare tech positions

 What would you tell (or what advice would you give) to prospective students considering the HI degree program at UIC?

-The addition of the Data Science track is awesome and something I wish I had during my time in the program.
+The addition of the data science concentration is awesome and something I wish I had during my time in the program.
 You now have a few different tracks with great options to suit your interest.
 Faculty are very accessible and knowledgeable with plenty of solid advice to guide you on your journey.
 If this is the direction that you want to go within your healthcare career, make the investment in yourself and then stay focused after graduation.

 *Source: U.S. Bureau of Labor Statistics